← Back to AI Xens Home

 10.2 External Complaint Options

-If you are not satisfied with our response to your privacy complaint, you may file a complaint with:
+If you are not satisfied with our response, you may file a complaint with the applicable regulatory authority for your jurisdiction:

 Website: www.priv.gc.ca